mbta/schemas/README.md

 - The schema is located at `schemas/<schema>.json`.
 - Each example file `examples/<schema>/*.json` is an array of valid examples.

+The `cloudevents.json` schema will be loaded during the tests and can be referenced by its `$id`.

 ### Scripts

 - `npm run format`: Format all json files with prettier